 We both walk with long, fast strides that ate up the sidewalk at a rapid clip.
 Back in Washington DC we would be passing more people than not, but here we simply kept pace with the mass of city dwellers moving at the same quick speed.
 It became the first of many long walks in what would become our favorite American city to visit.
 Our longest hike started in Harlem on W. 122nd Street and ended at the same Doubletree hotel on E. 57th that we were staying at for the first time this holiday weekend.
 On both occasions, we chatted nonstop about people and architecture and random bits of news or trivia that had sparked our imagination or curiosity or disgust.

 We arrived early as we usually did and loitered in the area around Macy’s for Justine and Paul to arrive, running a bit late as seems to be the case for them even as recently as last year when we got together for dinner when we went to Minneapolis for Megan’s twentieth high school reunion.
 Certain friends you just add however much time they are usually late rather than being annoyed by the behavior.
 I have had numerous friends over the years who are chronically late.
-Kind of odd when I think about it now, but I don’t remember ever having a friend who viewed punctuality as important of a trait to nurture as I did.
+Kind of odd when I think about it now, but I don’t remember ever having a friend who viewed punctuality as important of a trait to nurture as I did more than Megan.

 Justine and Paul couldn’t have been more different and yet more perfect for each other.
 She was tiny with parents from Indian while he was lanky and white and very mid-western.
 They both had sparkling personalities with a wry, winsome wit that made them the perfect companions for a fun couples weekend in New York City.
 Sharing a room with another couple wasn’t awesome but wasn’t too bad with the exception of no vacation sex.
 We hung out long enough to have a slice of halfway decent pizza and a couple of beers before walking back to midtown.